V-Sekai/manuals/decisions/20240330-cicd-gitlab.md

-# Proposed: CI/CD Setup with Docker and Other Platforms
+# Draft: CI/CD Setup with Docker and Other Platforms

 ## Context